-It’s not all bad news, however.
+The near-term outlook for Asian equities doesn’t appear to be a great deal better than in 2022 at a time when interest rates are rising around the world.
+However, it’s not all bad news.
 Valuations in many areas are now cheap, sentiment towards Asian equities is already depressed, and any improvement in the macroeconomic backdrop could spark a sharp rally from current levels over the medium term.

 The global macro environment remains very difficult.
 Central banks in major Western economies, are being forced to raise interest rates aggressively to slow growth and curb the inflationary pressures that have built up in the past 12-18 months.
 The US may be tipped into recession as the Federal Reserve (Fed) continues to raise interest rates at a very aggressive pace and the country’s housing and labour markets slow.
-Europe is under even greater strain as rapidly rising energy costs and disruption from the Russian invasion of Ukraine heap further pressure on living costs.
+Europe is under even greater strain as rapidly rising energy costs and disruption from the Russian-Ukraine conflict heap further pressure on living costs.

 Coming after a long period of very low inflation and near zero interest rates, this sharp regime shift is presenting a major challenge for consumers, corporates, governments and investors worldwide and has raised volatility across capital markets.

 Slower global growth and weaker demand for durable consumer goods is already significantly impacting Asian exports, particularly products from the technology sector.

 The market has moved rapidly to price in a sharp downturn in semiconductor demand over the next few quarters.
 This has been much to the detriment of equity markets in Korea and Taiwan, both of which are dominated by export-related industries.

 In mainland China, the world’s second largest economy and the biggest in the Asia region, ongoing Covid-19 measures have dampened domestic demand, especially affecting those industries that are more consumer-related.